caseyavila/dotfiles/README.md

 - nitrogen

 ## Notes
-- The terminal emulator's padding should be set to 10 pixels
+- 10 pixels of padding for the terminal is nice
+- Bitmap fonts like Neep and Terminus are also very nice

 ## Other Setup Info (mainly personal notes)